Caissie Levy: 2002–2019: Early theatrical roles and Frozen

-Levy originated the role of Elsa in the stage adaptation of Frozen, which opened in Denver in 2017 and moved to Broadway in February 2018.
-She left the production after two years on February 16, 2020.
-Levy went on to star in the Broadway transfer of Caroline, Or Change as Rose Stopnick Gellman from October 2021 to January 2022 and then, in the Summer of 2022, she starred in Sarah Silverman's Off-Broadway musical The Bedwetter as Beth Ann.
+2020–present: Leopoldstadt, Next to Normal and Ragtime

 She next appeared as Eva Merz Jakobovicz in the Broadway production of Leopoldstat.
 Levy starred as Diana Goodman in Next to Normal at London's Donmar Warehouse, which ran from August through October 2023.
 For her performance, Levy received a nomination for the Laurence Olivier Award for Best Actress in a Musical.
 She reprised the role when the production transferred to Wyndham's Theatre in the West End for the summer of 2024.
 In November 2024, Levy portrayed the Mother in Ragtime at New York City Center.
 She starred opposite Colin Donnell, Brandon Uranowitz, and Joshua Henry.
-The production transferred to the Vivian Beaumont Theatre in September 2025 for a limited engagement, which is scheduled to last until June 2026.
-She had been announced to star as Lucy Emerson in the musical adaptation of The Lost Boys, which is scheduled to begin performances at Broadway's Palace Theatre in March 2026, but she announced in November 2025 that she would no longer be continuing with the show.
+The production transferred to the Vivian Beaumont Theatre in September 2025 for a limited engagement, which is scheduled to last until August 16, 2026.
+For her performance, Levy received the Tony Award for Best Actress in a Musical.
+She had been announced to star as Lucy Emerson in the musical adaptation of The Lost Boys, which began performances at Broadway's Palace Theatre in March 2026, but she announced in November 2025 that she would no longer be continuing with the show.